-Three waivers have been submitted for relief to the Building Height Plane, Additions (Secondary and Subordinate), and Scale of Building visual compatibility standards.
-They are analyzed later in the report.
+Two waivers for relief were previously submitted to the Building Height Plane and Additions (Secondary and Subordinate) visual compatibility standards.
+The revised submittal includes an additional waiver to the Scale of Building visual compatibility standard and is analyzed later in the report.